 Lupines prefer a cool climate.
 They grow in zones 3-8 but may be short-lived in warmer areas.
 They need good drainage and full sun to partial shade.

-5. Garden phlox (Phlox paniculata)
+5. Garden Phlox (Phlox paniculata)

 From midsummer into fall, garden phlox produces domed clusters of fragrant, tubular flowers that hummingbirds love.
 The plants form clumps two to four feet tall and should be deadheaded to prevent aggressive spreading and encourage reblooming.